HitOP2509/exploreworld-tour-app-react/README.md

 <br/>

 <h2>Note:</h2>
 <p>I've used different concepts to achieve the same thing in different components.
 Because I have developed this project to learn React.
-Somewhere I have used React router DOM Form and somewhere norm html form.
-Sometimes I have used useEffect to fetch some data and sometime I have used React router DOM Loader function.</p>
+Somewhere I've used React router DOM Form and somewhere I've used normal html form.
+Sometimes I've used useEffect to fetch some data and sometime I've used React router DOM Loader function.</p>
 <br/>

 <h2>Run this project on your machine:</h2>